-Our unit is in Broadstone Mill in Stockport, Greater Manchester.
+Our Bridal Studio is in Broadstone Mill in Stockport, Greater Manchester.
 The Mill was once used for spinning cotton which feels very fitting.
 In fact at one time is was apparently the largest cotton mill in the world.

-Also I’ve always found it odd that no shops seemed to exist where you can pick up other wedding related items such as accessories, cards, favours, and gifts as well as dresses.
+Also I’ve always found it odd that no shops seemed to exist where you can pick up other wedding related items such as accessories, cards, favours, and gifts as well as wedding dresses and bridal outfits.

 And then it occurred to me that, as my bridal wear is sustainable and ethical, so should all of the other items in the shop.
 As far as I knew this was the first shop of it's type - a one stop sustainable and ethical wedding shop!